Markkop/corvo-astral/README.md

 ### :milky_way:  Krosmoz Almanax

 Inspired by [wakmanax](https://github.com/elio-centrique/wakmanax), the `.alma` command scraps [Krosmoz Almanax](http://www.krosmoz.com/en/almanax) page and returns tons of cool stuff such as Protector of the Day, Zodiac, Trivia, Event and Forecast!
+**However, all these features are currently disabled because Ankama has protected their websites from scrapping and we can no longer retrieve this extra info.
+The Almanax Bonus is still available!**

 ![](https://i.imgur.com/BVOqE2p.gif)